Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

-Let us explain next two classes of examples for which $\mathcal{HH}_E(X)$ can be explicitly computed.
+Before presenting these results however, let us explain two classes of examples for which $\mathcal{HH}_E(X)$ can be explicitly computed.
 The first observation is that, as expected, in the absence of a group action elliptic Hochschild homology coincides with ordinary Hochschild homology.
 This is an analogue of the fact that, in the non-equivariant regime, rationalization collapses all cohomology theories to singular cohomology.

 \begin{customthm}{C} [Corollary \ref{corollary:LoopstackequalsMapo}] Let $T$ be the trivial group.
 Then there is an equivalence

 \end{customthm}

 Next, let us consider the case when $X$ is a smooth toric variety equipped with the action of the maximal torus.
 Toric actions on toric varieties are treated at length in Section \ref{section:mainthmproof}, for several reasons.
 First, calculations on affine spaces and projective spaces equipped with a torus actions are the cornerstone of our general structure results, as varieties equipped with a $T$-action admit an equivariant local embedding in affine space.
 Second, toric varieties provide fully computable examples of our theory owing to the codescent Theorem \ref{introcodescent}.
 In particular, when $X$ is a smooth toric variety equipped with the action of a maximal torus $T$ we have the following result.